 net_proceeds = realized_gain - federal_tax

-Because each non-grantor trust acts as a separate taxpayer in the eyes of the IRS, **each trust secures its own independent $10,000,000 tax exclusion**.
-By stacking four trusts, a tech founder can exit a company with **$50,000,000 in capital gains completely tax-free**!
+Because the IRS looks at every non-grantor trust as its very own taxpayer, each trust secures its own independent 10,000,000 tax exclusion.
+Stack four of those together?
+A founder can exit the company with 50,000,000 in capital gains completely tax-free!
+Crazy, right?

-**Beware of Retroactive Exclusions Rates**: The 100% exclusion rate applies only to Qualified Small Business Stock acquired **after September 27, 2010**.
-Shares acquired between 1993 and Feb 2009 only qualify for a 50% exclusion, while shares acquired between Feb 2009 and Sep 2010 receive a 75% exclusion.
-Always audit your exact transaction records to verify your exclusion slab before declaring your tax schedules!
+Beware of Retroactive Exclusions Rates: That 100% exclusion rate?
+It only works for Qualified Small Business Stock acquired after September 27, 2010.
+If you bought shares between 1993 and Feb 2009, you only get a 50% exclusion, and stuff from Feb 2009 to Sep 2010 gets a 75% exclusion.
+Always, always check your exact dates and records before doing your taxes!